Cyclones Game Preview: vs. Kansas City

 Wednesday Night Recap: The Cincinnati Cyclones (23-7-2-3) dropped a 4-3 shootout decision to the Utah Grizzlies on Wednesday night.
 Forwards Defensemen Arvin Atwal and Tobie Bisson, along with forward Mike Marnell netted the goals for Cincinnati.
 The Cyclones were outshot, 36-32, with goaltender Michael Houser stopping 32 in the loss.

-Saturday Night Recap: The Cincinnati Cyclones (23-7-2-2) took down the Kalamazoo Wings, 8-5 on Saturday night, in front of 12,143 fans at U.S. Bank Arena.
-Forwards Nate Mitton, Jesse Schultz, and Alex Wideman each had a pair of goals, while forwards Pascal Aquin and Vas Glotov each netted lone markers.
+Last Saturday Night Recap: The Cincinnati Cyclones (23-7-2-2) took down the Kalamazoo Wings, 8-5 on Saturday night, in front of 12,143 fans at U.S. Bank Arena.
+Forwards Nate Mitton, Jesse Schultz, and Alex Wideman each had a pair of goals, while forwards Pascal Aquinand Vas Glotov each netted lone markers.
 The Cyclones outshot Kalamazoo, 26-15, with goaltender Jonas Johansson stopping 10 in the win.

-Friday Night Recap: The Cincinnati Cyclones (22-7-2-2) fell to the Ft.
-Wayne Komets, 2-1, on Friday night.
-Forward Mike Marnell netted the lone goal for the Cyclones, who lose for just the first time at home in regulation.
-Cincinnati outshot the Komets, 21-20, with goaltender Jonas Johansson stopping 18 in the win.

-Previewing Kansas City: The Mavericks are in the thick of the Mountain Division playoff race, currently holding down the fourth and final spot with 38 points, and are just eight points back of Utah in first.
-Kansas City has won three of their last five games, however are coming off a 4-2 loss to the Indy Fuel on Tuesday night.
-Like Cincinnati, the Mavericks are stellar on home ice, posting a 13-2-0-0 record at Silverstein Eye Centers Arena and outscoring teams, 66-37.
-Additionally, the Mavericks have one of the ECHL's top offenses, ranking seventh with 3.35 goals scored per game.
-They are led by forward Mark Cooper who has accounted for 12 goals and 34 assists through 26 games played this season.
-He his followed by forward Rocco Carzo (12g, 17a) and defenseman Willie Raskob (4g, 20a).
+Previewing Kansas City: The Mavericks are in the thick of the Mountain Division playoff race, currently holding down the fourth and final spot with 40 points, and are just eight points back of Utah in first.
+Kansas City has won four of their last six games, including a 7-6 overtime win over the Cyclones on Friday night.
+Like Cincinnati, the Mavericks are stellar on home ice, posting a 14-2-0-0 record at Silverstein Eye Centers Arena and outscoring teams, 73-43.
+Additionally, the Mavericks have one of the ECHL's top offenses, ranking seventh with 3.46 goals scored per game.
+They are led by forward Mark Cooper who has accounted for 13 goals and 22 assists through 27 games played this season.
+He his followed by forward Rocco Carzo (12g, 18a) and defenseman Willie Raskob (4g, 22a) who round out the top three.
 In goal, Mason McDonald has a record of 9-2-0-0, along with a 2.61 goals-against average and a .907 save percentage.

-Inside the Series: Friday marks the beginning of a four-game season series between the Cyclones and Mavericks, and the first of the three this season in Kansas City.
-Cincinnati won three of the four meetings between the two last season, however the Mavericks are 6-3-0-1 all-time against the Cyclones.
+Inside the Series: Saturday marks the second game of a four-game season series between the Cyclones and Mavericks, and the secondof the three this season in Kansas City.
+Cincinnati won three of the four meetings between the two last season, however the Mavericks are 7-3-0-1 all-time against the Cyclones.

-Next Game Preview: Cincinnati wraps up their two-game weekend series with the Mavericks on Saturday night at 8:05pm ET.
+Next Game Preview: Cincinnati returns to divisional play on Friday against the Kalamazoo Wings.
+Friday will be the eighth of 11 meetings this season between the 'Clones and Wings, with Cincinnati holding a 6-0-1-0 record through the first seven.

 Peterson Reassigned by Rochester: Cincinnati Cyclones forward Judd Peterson has been reassigned by the Rochester Americans, Cincinnati's American Hockey League (AHL) affiliate.
 He appeared in a pair of games for the Americans, scoring a goal and registering two minutes of penalties.
 A native of Duluth, MN, Peterson has appeared in 20 games for the Cyclones this season, accounting for six goals and seven assists.
 Peterson is in his first full pro season, after appearing in a pair of games for 2017-18, however he did not record a point.
 Drafted by the Buffalo Sabres, the National Hockey League (NHL) affiliate of the Cyclones in 2012, Peterson enjoyed a successful collegiate career at St. Cloud State University, accounting for 65 points (37g, 28a) in 151 career games.
 He helped the Huskies to an NCHC League championship in 2015-16, and a Regular Season Championship in 2017-18.